erewok/raft-py/README.md

 This is a work-in-progress attempt to implement Raft in Python.
 This codebase represents a personal exploration of the problem of Raft, so it's not intended as a model or complete implementation.

 Inspiration for this project has come from the original Raft paper.
+This project uses the following Python libraries:

+- `trio`
+- `rich`

 ## Running